-For a fishing adventure in the Sarasota area you won’t soon forget – book a charter with Captain Tony Blizzard.
+For a fishing adventure in the Sarasota area you won’t soon forget – book a charter with your Fishing Guide Captain Tony Blizzard.

-I offer salt water light-tackle sportsfishing charters for Sarasota, Longboat Key, Siesta Key, Lido Key, and Anna Maria Island Florida.
+My family friendly fishing charter offers salt water light-tackle sportsfishing for Sarasota Florida, we also fish Longboat Key, Siesta Key, Lido Key, and Anna Maria Island.

 The Sarasota area offers some of the best light-tackle sport fishing on the west coast of Florida.
 Among the fish we can encounter are spotted seatrout, redfish, flounder, snapper, sheepshead, pompano, Spanish mackerel and many more.

 In addition, The close reefs in the Gulf of Mexico offer many more fish including grouper, snapper, sharks, cobia, permit, porgys, sea bass, and key west grunts.